abidKiller/Competetive-Programming/README.md

 # Competetive-Programming

-This repo is for my Algo practice codes i used both c++ and java to solve problems
+This repo is for my Algo practice codes,
+I used both c++ and java to solve problems

-problems are mostly form codechef and light oj
+problems are mostly from codechef and light oj